EmergenceDeveloper/urgentcare-dental/content/blog/dental-bridge-cost-uk.md

 The thing about missing teeth is they don't stay missing in isolation.
 They take the rest of your mouth with them.

 When a tooth goes, the neighbouring teeth start drifting into that empty space.
 Slowly at first, then faster.
 They tilt, they rotate, they create gaps that trap food and make cleaning nearly impossible.
-The tooth opposite the gap—the one that used to have something to bite against—starts erupting upward or downward, searching for contact it'll never find.
+The tooth opposite the gap (the one that used to have something to bite against) starts erupting upward or downward, searching for contact it'll never find.
 Your bite changes.
 Your jaw compensates.
 And beneath all of this, quietly, the bone where that tooth root used to be starts dissolving away because there's nothing stimulating it anymore.

 This is what happens while you're deciding whether you can afford bridge work.

 Private dental bridge costs in the UK range from £350 to £4,800 depending on the type you choose, the materials involved, and how many teeth need replacing.
 At UrgentCare Dental, we charge £595 per unit.
-That's not arbitrary pricing pulled from thin air—it reflects the materials, the laboratory work, and the clinical time required to build something that'll hold up in your mouth for the next decade or more.
+That's not arbitrary pricing pulled from thin air.
+It reflects the materials, the laboratory work, and the clinical time required to build something that'll hold up in your mouth for the next decade or more.

 Here's what most people miss: bridges are priced per unit.
 A "unit" is each component of the structure.
-To replace one missing tooth, you need a three-unit bridge—two crowns on the teeth either side of the gap, plus the replacement tooth in the middle.
+To replace one missing tooth, you need a three-unit bridge: two crowns on the teeth either side of the gap, plus the replacement tooth in the middle.
 That's typically £750 to £2,400 for a single missing tooth, depending on where you are in the UK and what materials you choose.

 Material quality drives most of the cost variation.
 Porcelain and ceramic look natural, blend seamlessly with your existing teeth, and cost more.
 Metal alternatives are cheaper but announce themselves every time you open your mouth.
-The laboratory creating your bridge matters enormously—high-end labs produce work that looks like it grew there, while budget labs... well, they meet the clinical requirements.
+The laboratory creating your bridge matters enormously.
+High-end labs produce work that looks like it grew there, while budget labs... well, they meet the clinical requirements.

 The real question isn't whether bridge work costs £595 or £1,950.
 The real question is what it costs to leave that gap alone while your remaining teeth slowly compensate, gradually destroying the architecture of your bite in the process.
 Because by the time those neighbouring teeth have drifted and the opposing tooth has erupted, you're not paying to fix one tooth anymore.
 You're paying to fix three.